isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 What was to be demonstrated has thus been proved.
 But let's see what goes wrong
-if we try the same approach on `¬≢-refl-bad`.
+if we try the same approach on `def:¬≢-refl-bad`.
 Since `A` is now a top-level
 parameter, we can bind it in the function body, meaning we have one fewer
 implicit to fill in: